 Please note: Due to the nature of the process, each print is unique and may vary slightly from the pictured product.
-Made to order, I am happy to take commissions for a Cyanotype silk scarf if you would like more of them, or ones with a different design.
+Made to order, I am happy to take commissions for a Cyanotype silk scarf if you would like more of them, or ones with a different or specific design.

 The Cyanotype process is a 19th Century photographic process that uses iron salts and sunshine to create a beautiful Prussian Blue colour; it is the original 'blueprint'.
 In the 1800s, botanist Anna Atkins was the first person to use photographs to illustrate a book by using Cyanotypes and this is the same process that I use today!